jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 09/26/2022 <!-- lfm -->
+**Last updated:** 10/03/2022 <!-- lfm -->
 1. <!-- lfm -->The Mars Volta by The Mars Volta
-2. <!-- lfm -->Dubnobasswithmyheadman (20th Anniversary Remaster) by Underworld
+2. <!-- lfm -->The Queen Is Dead by The Smiths
-3. <!-- lfm -->Unspoken Words by Max Cooper
+3. <!-- lfm -->The Great Dismal by Nothing
-4. <!-- lfm -->Loveless by my bloody valentine
+4. <!-- lfm -->A Light For Attracting Attention by The Smile
-5. <!-- lfm -->A Light For Attracting Attention by The Smile
+5. <!-- lfm -->Relationship of Command by At the Drive-In